blackbaud/uat-kit/content/walkthroughs/201/custom-fields/index.md

 </code>
 </pre>

-Next we specify custom logic if a value for the 'Related individual' field has been provided.
+<p>Next we specify custom logic if a value for the 'Related individual' field has been provided.
 If a value has been provided for this field, we click the button that brings up the add dialog.
-Be sure to read the API documentation for the XPath constructors.
+Be sure to read the API documentation for the XPath constructors.</p>

-<div class="codeSnippetContainerTabs"><div class="codeSnippetContainerTabSingle">Click the add button for the field</div></div><pre><code class="language-csharp">
+<div class="codeSnippetContainerTabs"><div class="codeSnippetContainerTabSingle">Click the add button for the field</div></div>
+<pre><code class="language-csharp">
 public new static void SetHouseholdFields(TableRow fields) {
     OpenTab("Household");